 Did the President personally debrief you on this conversation?

-And are you 100 percent confident that you know everything that President Trump discussed with President Putin?
+Are you 100 percent confident that you know everything that President Trump discussed with President Putin?

-That is a very easy yes or no.
+That's a very reason yes or no.

 If you don't want to answer it, I'll move on to the next one.

-Yes or a no.
+Yes or a no?

-I am very confident that I received a comprehensive debriefing from President Trump.
+I'm very confident that I received a comprehensive debriefing from President Trump.

 Good.